san0808/ShareTweet/README.md

 ## New Update

-There have been changes in the Twitter api v2 guidelines and the Tweet lookup no longer comes under free , therefore you can't try it out in the deplyed vercel page but the code is a a working one , therefore feel free to use your bearer token for your app
+There have been changes in the Twitter api v2 guidelines and the Tweet lookup no longer comes under free , therefore you can't try it out in the deployed vercel page but the code is a a working one , therefore feel free to use your bearer token for your app

 ## Features